 Trust & Will has three distinct plans: Guardian, Will, and Trust.

 You can customize each plan’s state law-specific documents to your specifications and complete, download, and sign each document online.
-The Will and Trust plans include complimentary paper document shipping for anything you must sign and have notarized in person.
+Though Trust & Will is predominantly an online service, the Will and Trust plans include complimentary paper document shipping for anything you must sign and have notarized in person.

 Guardian is for parents who aren’t ready to create full wills.
 It includes a nomination of guardian document that specifies who’ll take custody of your children if you (and their other legal parent or guardian, if applicable) die before they reach the age of majority.

-Guardian is half the price of the full Will plan — about as expensive as two entrees at a nice restaurant.
+Guardian is about half the price of the full Will plan — $39, payable with a credit card.
 Getting documentation for your spouse adds a small fee.

 Will is for individuals and couples ready to put their final wishes in writing.
 The plan includes four documents: